RBigData/pbdMPI/README.md

 ## Windows Systems Notes

-Windows does not provide MPI, so first an MPI installation is needed.
-We recommend installing
+Windows does not provide MPI, so first an MPI installation (binary, header, and libraries) is needed.
+We recommend installing [Microsoft MPI](https://learn.microsoft.com/en-us/message-passing-interface/microsoft-mpi).
-[Microsoft MPI](https://learn.microsoft.com/en-us/message-passing-interface/microsoft-mpi).
-Download MS-MPI v10.1.3 from the
+Download MS-MPI v10.1.3 and SDK from the
 [Microsoft Download Center](https://learn.microsoft.com/en-us/message-passing-interface/microsoft-mpi#ms-mpi-downloads).
 See `INSTALL` file for details